 - Died October 13, 1984 in Burlingame, CA USA

 "Kelly made more key hits for me than any other player." - John McGraw

-George Kelly, although often seen as one of the more egregious selections to the Hall of Fame (from the time when his former teammate Frankie Frisch headed the Veterans Committee), had a 16-year career in the majors, led the league twice in RBI and once in homers, was a slick fielder, and was a key infielder on the New York Giants teams that dominated baseball from 1921 to 1924.
+George Kelly is often seen as one of the more controversial selections to the Hall of Fame, from the time when his former teammate Frankie Frisch headed the Veterans Committee.
+However, while an underwhelming member of Cooperstown, Kelly still had a 16-year career in the majors, led the league twice in RBI and once in homers, was a slick fielder, and was a key infielder on the New York Giants teams that dominated baseball from 1921 to 1924.
 He was 3rd in the Most Valuable Player Award voting in 1925, and 6th in 1924.